cockroachdb/docs/cockroachcloud/troubleshooting-page.md

 This page describes common CockroachCloud errors and their solutions.

 {{site.data.alerts.callout_danger}}
 We have updated the CA certificate used by CockroachCloud Free (beta) clusters.
-If you downloaded this certificate prior to [date], **you must [download the updated certificate](connect-to-a-free-cluster.html#step-2-connect-to-your-cluster) by September 30, 2021** to avoid disruptions to your service.
+If you downloaded this certificate prior to June 15, 2021, **you must [download the updated certificate](connect-to-a-free-cluster.html#step-2-connect-to-your-cluster) by September 30, 2021** to avoid disruptions to your service.
 {{site.data.alerts.end}}

 ## Connection errors